Zaloog/kanban-python/README.md

 - Each created board comes with its own name and `pykanban.json` file, which stores all tasks for that board.
 The files are stored in board specific folders under `$USER_DATA_DIR/kanban-python/kanban_boards/<BOARDNAME>`.
-When changing Boards you also get an overview over tasks in visible columns for each board.
+When changing Boards you also get an overview over tasks in visible columns for each board and the most urgent or overdue task on that board.
 ![change_view](https://raw.githubusercontent.com/Zaloog/kanban-python/main/images/image_kanban_change.PNG)

 </details>